%20(1).png)

 TAIKO IN CANADA: LEADERS CONVENING 2026

-The Taiko in Canada: Leaders Convening will bring together 10 leaders of taiko groups from across Canada for a 3 day gathering.
+Hosted by RAW Taiko as an extension of our 2026 Toronto Taiko Festival, the Taiko in Canada: Leaders Convening will bring together 12 leaders of taiko groups from across Canada for a 3 day gathering in Toronto, August 2026.
 Taiko leaders will connect, share their knowledge, and learn together.
 In particular, this group of taiko leaders will have the chance to think about access, equity, and social justice in taiko arts.
 We hope this convening will foster artistry, nurture collaboration, and lay the foundations for more explorations within taiko in Canada in the future.

-The goals of the Taiko in Canada: Leaders Convening are to:
+The goals of the Leaders Convening are to:

 -